-Most beginners start their fishing journey with still fishing.
+Most beginners start their fishing journey with fishing boat rental and still fishing.
 It is by far the most basic form of angling.
 When you cast your bait, it stays where you put it.
 This form of fishing requires just a basic rod and reel, bait, a weighted line and maybe a bobber.

 Still fishing is a great way to increase your skill and become more familiar with the basics of fishing.
 It is also a great way to introduce kids to the sport.
 Still fishing is a popular way to fish from the boat once you’ve found the area where the fish are swimming.
 The use of a fish finder during still fishing will help you best position your boat for best results.